 The Ultimate Mumbai Street Food Guide

-A local's guide to Mumbai street food: vada pav, pav bhaji, bhel puri, frankies, kebabs and sandwiches, the best areas to eat, prices and hygiene tips.
+A local's guide to Mumbai street food: vada pav, pav bhaji, bhel puri, frankies, chaat and kebabs, plus the best areas to eat, prices and hygiene tips.

 Mumbai eats on the move.
 Between local trains, double-shift jobs and monsoon downpours, this is a city that perfected the art of a hot, filling meal handed to you across a steel counter in ninety seconds flat.
-Street food here isn’t a novelty or a tourist checkbox — it’s how millions actually eat, every single day.
-This guide is my attempt to hand you the real map: the dishes that matter, the neighbourhoods that do them best, roughly what you’ll pay, and how to eat well without spending your trip near a bathroom.
+Street food here is not a novelty or a tourist checkbox — it is how millions actually eat, every single day.
+This guide hands you the real map: the dishes that matter, the neighbourhoods that do them best, roughly what you will pay, and how to eat well without spending your trip near a bathroom.

 The dishes you cannot leave without eating